2072 words

 Select “Launch Exchange Administration Center after finishing Exchange setup” and click on the “Finish” button.

-Please note that the Exchange Administration Center is used to administer the Exchange server, available at https://ru-msk-ex-01/ecp, where ru-msk-ex-01 is the name of my Exchange server.
+The Exchange Administration Center is used to administer the Exchange server, available at https://us-boston-ex-01/ecp, where us-boston-ex-01 is the name of my Exchange server.
 Accordingly, you need to specify the name or IP address of your server with Exchange Server 2013 installed.

 To display the Exchange Administration Center Control Panel correctly, you must add the Exchange Server address to Trusted Sites in Internet Explorer.